What did Meghan Markle really know about the Royal Family before meeting Harry?

 With the Duke and Duchess of Sussex now no longer senior members of the Royal Family, choosing to live in California, could Meghan ever have predicted what marrying her now husband would be like?

-Meghan has previously said that growing up, she knew very little about the Royal Family and was unfamiliar with tabloid newspapers in the UK.
-She made the comments in interviews discussing her decision to step back from senior royal life with husband Harry.
+She has previously said that growing up, she knew very little about the Royal Family and was unfamiliar with tabloid newspapers in the UK.

-A picture originally shared in October 2014, however, shows her posing with a copy of U Magazine, a glossy Irish women's publication, which bore a headline about her future sister-in-law Kate – wrongly suggesting she was having twins.
-The picture has been shared widely again over the last few days.
+The picture, originally shared in October 2014, shows Meghan posing with a copy of U Magazine, a glossy Irish women's publication, which bore a headline about her future sister-in-law Kate – wrongly suggesting she was having twins.

-Kate has three children, but no twins, and would have been pregnant with her daughter Charlotte at the time of the magazine's publication.
+Kate now has three children, George, eight, Charlotte, seven, and Louis, four, and would have been pregnant with her daughter Charlotte at the time of the magazine's publication.